Link

 Every BLDC motor has windings in its stator and permanent magnets in its rotor.
 Here is a quick graphic of a very simple 1 pole pair motor.
 This motor has three phases and each phase has one pair windings.

-Once the current is passed through the winding coils the motor phases it induces a magnetic field in the windings with a polarity depending on the current polarity.
+When current is passed through the winding coils, a magnetic field is induced in the windings with a polarity depending on the current polarity.
 In my figures I am going to simplify this effect and draw the coils in color red/blue - north/south as if they were magnets.

-So whenever you apply certain current through the motor coils, they will generate the magnetic field and the motor’s rotor will try to align with the coils magnetic filed.
+So whenever current flows through the motor coils, a magnetic field is generated and the motor’s rotor will try to align with the coils’ magnetic field.
 Here is an example of the motor behavior for two different initial positions by applying current in the phase a

-From the graphic, and whats intuitive, you can see that regardless of the rotor’s initial position, when you set a certain magnetic field in the stator windings the motor will always try to align with that magnetic field, and in a case of this simple motor it will always some to the same position.
+From the graphic, and what’s intuitive, you can see that regardless of the rotor’s initial position, when you set a certain magnetic field in the stator windings the motor will always try to align with that magnetic field, and in a case of this simple motor it will always come to the same position.

 Definition of the field vectors

-Now when talking about how to align different magnetic fields, what does it mean in practice and how do we characterise the force that actually makes the rotor move it is usual to introduce the field vectors.
-Basically the magnetic field vector by its length shows the strength of the magnetic field and its direction will be determined going from the north to south pole.
+Now when talking about how to align different magnetic fields, it is usual to introduce the field vectors.
+What does it mean in practice and how do we characterise the force that actually makes the rotor move?
+The magnetic field vector shows the strength of the magnetic field by its length and its direction will be determined going from the north to south pole.
 It is very simple, here is a quick visualisation:

-Now when we defined the vectors of the magnetic field based on the motor’s physics the force that turns the rotor of the motor depends of the strength of the two magnetic fields ( \(B_r\) - strength of rotor’s permanent magnets and \(B_s\) - strength of the field in the coils produced by the current \(I\)) and fields and the angle in between them
+Now when we defined the vectors of the magnetic field based on the motor’s physics, the force that turns the rotor of the motor depends on the strength of the two magnetic fields ( \(B_r\) - strength of rotor’s permanent magnets and \(B_s\) - strength of the field in the coils produced by the current \(I\)) and fields and the angle in between them

 \[F \sim B_r\cdot B_s\cdot sin(\theta)\]